loopj/aiovantage/README.md

     print(f"{load.name} is at {load.level}%")
 ```

+If no object matches the id or query, these functions will both return `None`.

 ### Controlling objects

 Most controllers expose a various methods for controlling the state of objects.
 The first parameter to these methods is always the vantage id of the object to control.